ConventionCatCorp/concat-docs/docs/guides/registration/badge_designer.md

 ### Limitations

 * Static content (such as fixed text and background images), rear-side / double-sided printing, and use of Product Options is not yet supported.
 * Currently only printer hardware connected through the operating system print dialog is supported.
-Direct print support for Zebra printers is coming soon.
+Direct print support for Zebra printers will be supported in the future.
 * Due to browser limitations, you may need to pre-configure the print dialog to use the correct Paper Size, Scaling, and to disable Headers and Footers.